bhardwajNihal/mystery-message/README.md

 4. connected to Database, avoiding duplicate connections

 5. added email verification, using Resend (popular email-sending service, often used for transactional emails.
 It works well with React for templating.)
-    - consider two scenarios :
-        1. if user doesn't exists - simple >> add the user
-        2. if user already exists
-            i. if verified >> return false
-            ii. if not verified >> add the updated user.
-It simply means the user previously didn't verified itself while signup, and now trying to signup again with the same email. if verified this time save the updated username in the db.
     - Using Resend :
         - npm i resend  >> import {Resend} from 'resend'
         - sent resend Api key in the .env >> import it and initialize a resend instance
         - Setup email-template to be sent, using react-email (npm install @react-email/components)
         - Finally define a function to send verification email using resend and email-template

+6. Finished Signup endpoint
+    - consider two scenarios :
+    i. if user doesn't exists - simple >> add the user ii. if user already exists
+        i. if verified >> return false
+        ii. if not verified >> add the updated user.
+It simply means the user previously didn't verified itself while signup, and now trying to signup again with the same email. if verified this time save the updated username in the db.